tracktownsoftware/tracktownsoftware.github.io/_posts/2020-12-22-GitHubPagesUserVsProjectSites.markdown

 # User or Organization site

+In [Hello GitHub Pages]({% post_url 2020-12-17-HelloGithubPages %}) I wrote about creating a Github Pages User site.

-[Github allows one user or organization GitHub Pages site per account](https://docs.github.com/en/free-pro-team@latest/github/working-with-github-pages/about-github-pages#types-of-github-pages-sites).
+[Github allows one GitHub Pages User or Organization site per account](https://docs.github.com/en/free-pro-team@latest/github/working-with-github-pages/about-github-pages#types-of-github-pages-sites).
 This special GitHub repository must be named in the form **username.github.io** where username is your username (or organization name) on GitHub.

 On GitHub your source code for this site will be the familiar GitHub repository path **https://github.com/username/username.github.io**.

 What does it mean to be a GitHub Pages site?
 In a browser when you navigate to **https://username.github.io** then GitHub will try to present the contents of this repository as a static website.

-In [Hello GitHub Pages]({% post_url 2020-12-17-HelloGithubPages %}) I wrote about creating a Github Pages User site.

 # Project Site